Takashiidobe/notes/src/books/designing-data-intensive-applications/replication.md

 What happens if this is done from multiple devices?

-- You\'ll want to read your writes across devices.
-You also can\'t trust timestamps across devices, so you\'ll need to find another way (possibly using a centralized server).
+- You'll want to read your writes across devices.
+You also can't trust timestamps across devices, so you'll need to find another way (possibly using a centralized server).

 ## Monotonic Reads

 It is also possible to see reads go back in time with asynchronous replication.
-Imagine you make one read to two different databases, one which has replicated and another which hasn\'t fully replicated.
-If you get back the read from the replicated node first, you\'ll see that the write has processed and read the value.
-If you then get the query from the node which hasn\'t fully replicated, the read will return nothing.
+Imagine you make one read to two different databases, one which has replicated and another which hasn't fully replicated.
+If you get back the read from the replicated node first, you'll see that the write has processed and read the value.
+If you then get the query from the node which hasn't fully replicated, the read will return nothing.
 Thus, it seems like the write succeeded at t1 and then disappeared by t2.